 • Implant-supported bridges or dentures have 95% success rates over 10 years without the severe loss of supporting bone.

 For bone maintenance, the health of adjacent teeth, the longevity of the restoration and patient comfort, implant therapy is the treatment of choice.
 Implants can restore chewing function to the equivalent of someone with natural teeth.
-If you have questions or want to know if you are a good candidate for implant tooth replacement therapy, please call my new office in Sandy Springs.
+If you have questions or want to know if you are a good candidate for implant tooth replacement therapy, please call our office in Sandy Springs or Chamblee.

 290 Carpenter Drive, 200A